Aaron-McKee/Quiddity/README.md

-This project was built using React, Sass, HTML, JSX, Rest API, Node JS, Express and MongoDB with JWT and Stripe integration.
+This is a MERN-Stack prodject built using React, Express, Sass, JSX, Node JS, and MongoDB with JWT and Stripe integration.
 It is a market-place outsourcing web application.

 Prerequisites  - Check package.json for full list:

 NPM